Jeff Sessions Fast Facts

 March 21, 2018 - Sessions issues a statement encouraging federal prosecutors to seek the death penalty for certain drug-related crimes, as mandated by law.
 Seeking capital punishment in drug cases is part of the Trump administration's efforts to combat opioid abuse.

-May 7, 2018 - Sessions announces a "zero tolerance" policy for illegal border crossings, warning that parents could be separated from children if they try to cross to the US from Mexico.
+May 7, 2018 - Sessions announces a "zero tolerance" policy for illegal border crossings, warning that parents could be separated from children if they try to cross to the United States from Mexico.
 "If you cross the border unlawfully, even a first offense, we're going to prosecute you.
 If you're smuggling a child, we're going to prosecute you, and that child will be separated from you, probably, as required by law.
 If you don't want your child to be separated, then don't bring them across the border illegally."
+On June 20, Trump signs an executive order that will keep far more families together at the border.

 May 30, 2018 - Trump again expresses regret for choosing Sessions to lead the Justice Department.
 In a tweet, he quotes a remark from Rep. Trey Gowdy (R-SC) who said that the president could have picked someone else as attorney general.
 "I wish I did!," Trump tweeted.
 He had first said that he was rethinking his choice of Sessions as attorney general during a July 2017 interview with the New York Times.